 OUT OF CAMP TRIPS: If a Scout or Leader is leaving camp, they must stop by the Camp Office and sign out in the Camp Register.
-A Scout who leaves camp prior to the normal departure time on Saturday will only be permitted to leave under the auspices of an adult proved by the parents of the Scout in writing.
+A Scout who leaves camp prior to the normal departure time on Saturday will only be permitted to leave under the auspices of an adult approved by the parents of the Scout in writing, on their BSA medical form.
 If a group of Scouts and Leaders are leaving camp for an off-camp trip, the unit must file a Trip Plan.
 Upon return, individuals should sign in at the Camp Office.